KTNF

-KTNF (950 kHz, AM 950) is a commercial AM radio station licensed to St. Louis Park, Minnesota that serves the Minneapolis-St. Paul metropolitan area.
+KTNF (950 kHz, "AM 950") is a commercial AM radio station licensed to St. Louis Park, Minnesota that serves the Minneapolis-St. Paul metropolitan area.
 The station brands itself as "The Progressive Voice of Minnesota," and offers a combination of locally produced and nationally syndicated progressive talk programming.
 It is owned by JR Broadcasting.

 KTNF's studios and transmitter are located on Valley View Road in Eden Prairie.
-It operates with 1,000 watts around the clock, using a directional antenna, with a two-tower pattern by day and a three-tower pattern at night.
+It operates with 1,000 watts around the clock, using a directional antenna, with a two-tower array by day and a three-tower pattern at night.

-Syndicated hosts heard on KTNF include Stephanie Miller, Thom Hartmann, Amy Goodman and Mike Papantonio.
-Westwood One News and AP Radio News provides news broadcasts at the top of the hour.
+Syndicated shows heard on KTNF include The Stephanie Miller Show, The Thom Hartmann Program, Democracy Now! with Amy Goodman, The Morning Drive with Santita Jackson and The David Pakman Show.
+Most hours begin with an update from AP Radio News.